 The importance of breastfeeding for all moms and babies cannot be overstated.
 Admittedly, breastfeeding will not prevent the occurrence of allergic disease in babies with a strong family history of allergy, but exclusive breastfeeding for the first six months and continued breastfeeding for at least the first year may delay the onset of allergic symptoms (gas, diarrhea, vomiting, fussiness, and skin rashes) and reduce their severity.

-Because our understanding of allergic disease is constantly changing, mothers of high-risk babies (especially those with a family history of peanut sensitivity) should be advised to talk with their baby’s doctor before introducing any foods other than human milk.
+Because our understanding of allergic disease is constantly changing, mothers of high-risk babies (especially those with eczema or other skin conditions, and/or egg allergy) should be advised to talk with their baby’s doctor before introducing any foods other than human milk.